yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ![var_wn](../assets/images/20220507/var_wn.png)

-To solve this, we'd need to employ a technique called gradient ascent.
+Many approaches are available to solve this, for example, we could either employ a technique called gradient ascent, or eigenvalues / eigenvectors.
 Since I promised not to talk too much on mathematical formulas, I'll stop here (citing Fermat's famous words here again: *I had a proof that was too large to fit in the margin.* :D).

 ## The Wheel